Skip to main content

 The Red House Glass Cone situated in the historic Stourbridge Glass Quarter and next to the Stourbridge Canal was built in the late 18th Century.

 At just over 100 feet high, it is one of only four complete cones left in the UK and is a grade two listed building and scheduled ancient monument.
 It was originally built for the purpose of making window glass.
 It continued to produce glass until production ceased in 1936.
-In 2002, it opened as a visitor attraction and nowadays has a gift shop on site, a variety of studio artists for you to explore, glassblowing demonstrations at weekends and during school holidays.
-There is an excellent education programme for children and adults offering a range of craft sessions and an entertaining events programme through the year.
-Group tours can also be booked.

 The Black Country was rich in mineral wealth contained within the coal measures of the exposed coalfield just beneath the surface.
 It provided thick beds of fine fireclay and coal.
 Fireclay was an essential material for making bricks suitable for lining furnaces and glass kilns which could resist the high melting temperatures and aggressive chemistry of molten glass needed in the glassmaking industry.
 The abundance of coal was the fuel required to burn to create heat within the furnaces.
 It was used to melt the imported silica sand which made coloured glass products.
 Over 150 years, a chain of 16 glasshouses emerged along the main Stourbridge to Kingswinford road - today referred to as the Crystal Mile.
 The construction of the canals provided a wonderful service to the glassmaking industry bringing in bulk loads of raw materials such as fine silica sand, red lead oxide, potash and saltpetre.
 Many crystal manufacturers contributed financially to the building of the canals as it ensured a safe passage for the fragile glass.